Lalan Singh

 He was nominated as a member of the Bihar Legislative Council in June 2014 after his defeat in the May 2014 Lok Sabha elections.
 He was a member of the 15th Lok Sabha of India and represented Munger Lok Sabha constituency of Bihar.
 He also represented Begusarai constituency in the 14th Lok Sabha of India.

+Lalan Singh won 2024 Lok Sabha Election from Munger Lok Sabha constituency.